What is the Swans Trust?

 The Trust has a Board made up of volunteers that are elected by Trust members every July.
 In addition to the individual experience of Trust Board members, additional support is provided by financial and legal advisors who regularly provide expert and independent advice to the Trust Board

-Andrew Godden is the current Chair of the Trust Board and Stuart McDonald is the Supporters’ Director.
+Dave Dalton is the current Chair of the Trust Board and Terry Sinnett is the Supporters’ Director.
 The Supporters’ Director represents the Trust on the Board of Directors of the football club.

 More details of our current board members and their roles are available on our Meet the Trust Board page.